RedBeardLab/zeeSQL-doc/docs/references.md

 The `DELETE` option removes a secondary index.

-Hashes that match the prefix are not inserted aymore in the table after the index is removed.
+Hashes that match the prefix are not inserted anymore in the table after the index is removed.

-The `DELETE` option takes as input the table and the prefix that indefies the secondary index to remove.
+The `DELETE` option takes as input the table and the prefix that identifies the secondary index to remove.

-If the prefix is omitted the `*` (catch all) prefix is assumed.
+If the prefix is omitted the `*` (catch-all) prefix is assumed.

 **Example**: